gregorwolf/SAP-NPM-API-collection/apis/cds-odata-v2-adapter-proxy/README.md

 - `@cov2ap.analytics: false`: Suppress analytics conversion for the annotated entity, if set to `false`.
 - `@cov2ap.deltaResponse: 'timestamp'`: Delta response '\_\_delta' is added to response data of annotated entity with current timestamp information.
+- `@cov2ap.isoTime`: Values of type cds.Time (Edm.Time) are represented in ISO 8601 format for annotated entity.
+- `@cov2ap.isoDate`: Values of type cds.Date (Edm.DateTime) are represented in ISO 8601 format for annotated entity.
+- `@cov2ap.isoDateTime`: Values of type cds.DateTime (Edm.DateTimeOffset) are represented in ISO 8601 format for annotated entity.
+- `@cov2ap.isoTimestamp`: Values of type cds.Timestamp (Edm.DateTimeOffset) are represented in ISO 8601 format for annotated entity.
-- `@cov2ap.isoDateTimeOffset`: Values of type Edm.DateTimeOffset are represented in ISO 8601 format for annotated entity.
+- `@cov2ap.isoDateTimeOffset`: Values of type Edm.DateTimeOffset (cds.DateTime, cds.Timestamp) are represented in ISO 8601 format for annotated entity.

 **Entity Element Level**: